 Focusing on Single Thread performance goes a little bit against the grain of what you normally hear.
 Currently, I am a fan of the Intel Xeon E5-2667v4 8 core 3.2Ghz processor.
 You can find a good ranking of single thread CPU performance on the Passmark website.
 Choose the best single thread performance you can get based on the number of processors in the server, and the number of cores in the processor.
 We currently run about 50 users per physical core.

 Database Server RAM should not be skimped on.
-Even in a very small environment, I would not go below 32Gb of RAM.
+Even in a very small environment, I would not go below 32Gb of RAM to start with.
+You may be able to reduce RAM once you are up and running for a while, but this needs to be done based on actual performance data.
 With SQL Server 2016, the standard edition will support 128Gb RAM.